ubc-library-rc/intro_shiny_app/content/structure.md

 nav_order: 6
 ---

+# Learning About Shiny App Structure

-# How to Open the Shiny Web App Script
+## How to Open the Shiny Web App Script

 1. In RStudio, click *File \> New File \> Shiny Web App*